 - White bow-tie, black bow tie, black full-length tie, or black ribbon.

-- The appropriate academic gown (see below; Academic Gowns for Students
+- The appropriate academic gown (see Academic Dress)

 - Mortar board or soft cap